Meredith to cut about 1,200 jobs, sell some Time publications

 "There are guys who would like to own these marquee brands and are probably gonna pay more than what Meredith paid to acquire them," said Daniel Kurnos, an analyst with Benchmark Co.

-The company last month said it would sell Time Inc's UK arm to private equity firm Epiris Fund II.
+The company last month said it would sell Time Inc's UK arm to private equity firm Epiris.

 The media company said the job cuts were part of a plan to achieve annual savings in the $400 million to $500 million range from the Time Inc acquisition, which closed in January.